- Do I qualify to become a tutor?

 Your focus will be direct involvement with students.
-Daily activities will vary with the school and grade level you work with.
+Daily activities will vary with the school and grade level with which you work.
 Our tutors lead small group sessions and one-on-one sessions.
 Many of our students are able to apply their backgrounds in art, science, technology and foreign languages while tutoring.

 Who will I report to?

-Each school has an on-site coordinator that you will check in with each day.
+Each school has an on-site coordinator and/or cooperating teacher with whom you will check-in each day.
 This person is in charge of signing your time sheet and addressing any concerns you have with your placement.
 The AR/AC staff is also available to discuss any concerns.

 How will I be trained?

-Prior to your initial placement in the school you will go through approximately 3-4 hours of training.
+Prior to your initial placement in the school you will go through tutor orientation and training.
 Attendance at these training sessions is mandatory.
 You will receive your normal hourly rate for all training sessions.
-The dates and times will be announced prior to each semester.
+Additional optional training opportunities will be offered throughout your participation in the AR/AC program.